What Can you Do With a Master's Degree in Nursing Education?

 - Center for Disease Control nursing administrator

-Whether you want to stay close or go much farther afield in your profession as nursing educator, a master's degree may open the door to ever-more responsible, interesting, and even higher-paying jobs.
+Whether you want to stay close or go much farther afield in your profession as nursing educator, a master's degree may open the door to ever-more responsibility and leadership in the nursing field.

 Is Nursing Education Right for You?